For both Primary & Secondary Schools

 How can I get involved?

-In order to apply for the 2021/22 programme, you will first need to read this information document.
+In order to apply for the 2022/23 programme, you will first need to read the information document.

 "The PD Lead programme itself is centred around five main questions relating to PD, knowledge, programme design, activities, evaluation.
 I have found each of the online sessions to be thought provoking, useful and backed by research.
 In addition to the direct delivery of the content, I have really enjoyed the opportunity and time given to discuss and collaborate with other participants."